LisaComments/lisacomments/README.md

 ⚒️ Working on: small businesses as both a software engineer and brand specialist.

-🪴 Tech stack: PHP, SASS, Bootstrap, and JS.
+🪴 Tech stack: PHP, TailwindCSS, Bootstrap, and JS.

 🦄 Started from: making Xanga layouts and Neopets (surprise).

-🤔 Help me: land a startup role **remote**, in **Atlanta**, or in **Philadelphia**.
+🤔 Help me: land a role **remote**, in **Atlanta**, **Philadelphia**, or in **Sydney**.

-💬 Ask me about: my calico cat, ACNH, Hello Kitty Island Adventure, and your favorite way to drink matcha.
+💬 Ask me about: my calico cat, ACNH, Hello Kitty Island Adventure, and my favorite matcha lattes.

 ⚡️ Fun fact: I can bend my left thumb all the way down to my wrist.
-WBU?
 ___

 <div align="center">